 Food and travel are intertwined for food travelers like us.
 At last count, we’ve traveled through more than 80 different cities in the last 5 years and all our travels have centered around food.

-Not only do we enjoy eating new-to-us dishes in food destinations around the world, but food experiences provide us with a gateway to a city’s culture and its people.
+Not only do we enjoy eating new-to-us dishes in destinations around the world, but food experiences also provide us with a gateway to a city’s culture and its people.

-We can still remember entering a sushi joint at 8am in Osaka and observing a fish market employee, cigarette in hand, enjoying his first meal of the day or the joy of being warmly greeted by the Septuagenarian owners of our favorite little tasca in Lisbon while they worked hard at the grill.
+We fondly remember entering a sushi joint at 8am in Osaka and observing a fish market employee, cigarette in hand, enjoying his first meal of the day.
+When we’re not traveling, we adore being warmly greeted by the septuagenarian owners of our favorite Lisbon tasca since we now live in Portugal.

 We don’t find these dishes and experiences by accident.
 Instead, we do tons of advance travel planning as well as on-the-ground research to get the pulse of a city’s local food scene.
-Sure, it’s extra work, but the rewards more than exceed the efforts.
+Sure, it’s extra work, but the rewards more than exceed the efforts – especially when those rewards involve pizza, noodles and dessert.

-Choosing our favorite food cities is like picking a favorite child.
+Choosing our favorite foodie destinations is like picking a favorite child.
 But some cities excel so much with their food cultures that they stand out above the rest.
-These are our top foodie cities listed in random order:
+These are our top foodie cities:

 The massive city of Bangkok teems with vendors selling food on the street, in hawker centers and at floating markets.
 The city’s bustling Chinatown is especially impressive with its colorful sites, tantalizing tastes and exotic aromas.